 Symbol Position Function

 EA IE.7 Disables all interrupts.
 If EA = 0, no interrupt is acknowledged.
 If EA = 1, each interrupt source is individually enabled or disabled by setting or clearing its enable bit.

-IE.6 Reserved
+- IE.6 Reserved.

-IE.5 Reserved
+ET2 IE.5 Timer 2 interrupt enable bit.

-ES IE.4 Serial Port interrupt enable bit
+ES IE.4 Serial Port interrupt enable bit.

-ET1 IE.3 Timer 1 interrupt enable bit
+ET1 IE.3 Timer 1 interrupt enable bit.

-EX1 IE.2 External interrupt 1 enable bit
+EX1 IE.2 External interrupt 1 enable bit.

-ET0 IE.1 Timer 0 interrupt enable bit
+ET0 IE.1 Timer 0 interrupt enable bit.

-EX0 IE.0 External interrupt 0 enable bit
+EX0 IE.0 External interrupt 0 enable bit.

-User software should never write 1s to reserved bits, because they may be used in future AT89 products.
+User software should User software should never write 1s to reserved bits, because they may be used in future AT89 products.

-Figure 10-1.
+Figure 13-1.
 Interrupt Sources

-11. Oscillator Characteristics
+14. Oscillator Characteristics

-XTAL1 and XTAL2 are the input and output, respectively, of an inverting amplifier that can be configured for use as an on-chip oscillator, as shown in Figure 11-1.
+XTAL1 and XTAL2 are the input and output, respectively, of an inverting amplifier that can be configured for use as an on-chip oscillator, as shown in Figure 16-1.
 Either a quartz crystal or ceramic resonator may be used.
-To drive the device from an external clock source, XTAL2 should be left unconnected while XTAL1 is driven, as shown in Figure 11-2.
+To drive the device from an external clock source, XTAL2 should be left unconnected while XTAL1 is driven, as shown in Figure 16-2.
 There are no requirements on the duty cycle of the external clock signal, since the input to the internal clocking circuitry is through a divide-by-two flip-flop, but minimum and maximum voltage high and low time specifications must be observed.